opensafely-actions/cohort-report/README.md

 ## Summary

-Cohort-report generates a report for each variable in an input file.
+The reusable action `cohort-report` generates a report including (*i*) summary statistics and (*ii*) plots for each specified variable in an input file.
+The example output below shows an example report for three different variable (`sex`, `bmi`, and `has_copd`).
+Note that the output slightly varies across the different variables because the variable types are different.

 ![Example output from Cohort Report](https://user-images.githubusercontent.com/477263/140117942-fbfde3fc-2ffc-41f9-b2d2-4128629cbb58.png)

 ## Usage

-Consider the following extract from a study's *project.yaml*:
+Consider the following extract from a study's `project.yaml`

 ```yaml
 actions: